ECESeniorDesign24-25/gymhawkapp/README.md

 #### Deploying the app:
 Application deployment is handled by Firebase.
-To set up deployment, you will first need to install the (Firebase CLI)[https://firebase.google.com/docs/cli].
+To set up deployment, you will first need to install the [Firebase CLI](https://firebase.google.com/docs/cli).
 Once that is downloaded, you just need to run:

 `./deploy.sh`